gdg-x/hoverboard/docs/tutorials/set-up.md

 The Hoverboard is ready to be built and ran locally.

-1. `cd` into the base directory of your PSK project.
+1. `cd` into the base directory of your Hoverboard project.

 1. Serve the app locally.